-The Perkins is allocated in three locations in Perth – our main facility is located on the QEII Building in Nedlands.
-There is also a facility located adjacent to Fiona Stanley Hospital and we have a centre at Royal Perth Hospital.
-We are always keen to show our supporters around our Nedlands facility so you can see your donations at work.
+The Perkins presently has three locations in Perth that equally support what we do – the first is our main facility located at the QEII Medical Centre in Nedlands.
+The second facility is located adjacent to Fiona Stanley Hospital and we also have a centre at Royal Perth Hospital.
+We are always keen to show our supporters around our Nedlands facility so you can experience what the Perkins is all about and equally see your donations at work.
 Please contact us if you would like to arrange a tour.

 What other events do we run?

 The Perkins runs events throughout the year.
-Our other challenge events include the Hawaiian Walk for Women’s Cancer, The Hike for Health.
+Our other fundraising challenge events include the Hawaiian Walk for Women’s Cancer and The Hike for Health.
 The Perkins is also the sole beneficiary and charity partner of the Perth Running Festival.
 We also support fundraisers in the community who wish to design their own event to raise funds for research.
-We also conduct community Q&A sessions and seminars, tea and tours and we hold an Open Day every second year.
+Additionally we conduct community Q&A sessions and seminars, morning tea's and labratory tours with the added experience of an Open Day every second year.
 You can find out more about our events at perkins.org.au